Do essential oils have antioxidants? What is the ORAC value of clove essential oil?

 One contributor at Superfoodly uses Doterra lavender essential oil on an almost nightly basis for a sense of serenity before sleep.
 His regimen involves a couple drops in the palms, which are then cupped around his nose and mouth as he breathes it in for 30 seconds before bed.
 From what we hear, his whole family is on that bandwagon.

 In fact, you could even argue that buying other brands makes more financial sense, instead of paying a premium for the Doterra name.
 Given that their products are sold using a multi-level marketing structure, to pay for that, inevitably those costs have to be baked into the product pricing.

 Aside from comparing brands, does it also make sense to scrutinize the amount of antioxidants in frankincense versus oregano oil or another type?
-Does it matter whether one ranks low or high in antioxidants on the ORAC scale, since you’re not eating them?
+Does it matter whether one ranks low or high in antioxidants on the ORAC scale, since you’re not supposed to be eating them?

 There are literally hundreds, probably thousands, of different uses for essential oils.

 Many have to do with cleaning.
 For example, cinnamon oil (cassia) has antimicrobial properties and some use it in a diffuser to purify the air.
 While we unaware of any research showing it works for that purpose, there is evidence to suggest it may work when directly applied to surfaces.

 In a 2012 study, red thyme essential oils, along with cassia and peru balsam, were said to be more effective than the antibiotics they were tested against, in destroying certain types of biofilm infections (1).